 Building a Script with Business Hours and After Hours Call Handling

-Whether you forward calls to SAS 24/7 or you just want to include some temporary holiday instructions, having the ability to automatically change your script depending on the day or time allows our agents to provide the most up-to-date information to your callers.
+Whether you forward calls to SAS 24/7 or you just want to include some temporary holiday instructions, having the ability to automatically change your script depending on the day or time allows our agents to provide the most up-to-date information to your callers, and appropriately direct messages to your staff.
 For example, a plumber may want all messages that come in after hours to be sent to an on-call technician, whereas all messages that come in during business hours can be sent to their general mailbox.

 - Lunch Greeting: Once activated, the Lunch Greeting will show instead of your After Hours greeting on calls received during your Closed Between times.